 Among all goods imported from China, a large part is taken up by the import of seasonal products manufactured on the occasion of holidays or various types of events.
 Despite the great interest, many people do not acknowledge the large number of risks resulting from importing such items.
 Before starting the import, it is worth familiarizing yourself with the possible dangers and knowing how to protect your business.

 Import of seasonal products from China

-When talking about the import of seasonal goods from China, we mean importing products like e.g. items for Halloween, St. Patrick’s Day, or on the occasion of various sport events, such as the World Cup in football.
+When talking about the import of seasonal goods from China, we mean importing products like e.g. items for Halloween, St. Patrick’s Day, or on the occasion of various sports events, such as the World Cup.